manchunlam/backbone/README.md

 # backbone.js Tutorial

-Learning backbone.js from Addy Osmani's "Developing Backbone.js Application"
+Learning backbone.js from Artur Adib's "Hello Backbone.js"

-## Exercise 1 - Todos - Your First Backbone.js App
+## Exercise 1 - Declare and Initialize a View

+1. Attach a View to an element
+2. Render the View (HTML) when the View initializes